plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 I got 2.70887
 {% endcomment %}

-To see what this Lognormal(1,2) density function looks like, plot it as follows:
+:large_blue_diamond: To see what this Lognormal(1,2) density function looks like, plot it as follows:

     x <- seq(0, 5, 0.1)
     plot(x, dlnorm(x, 1, 2), type="l", col="navy", lwd=2, xlim=c(0, 5))